AMWA-TV/ms-05-01/docs/Identification.md

 ## NCA-NMOS identity mapping

-NCA's **Touchpoint** feature allows applications to attach a list of _touchpoints_ to any NCA object.
+NCA's **Touchpoint** feature allows applications to attach a list of _touchpoints_ to any control object.
 A touchpoint is a defined relation between an entity in NCA and an entity in a different namespace.
 Stored in property [NcObject.touchpoints](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Framework.html#ncobject).

 | Datatype                                                                                          | Scope                  | Lifespan  |
 | ------------------------------------------------------------------------------------------------- | ---------------------- | --------  |